jbv00/LUHack2024/README.md

+  Visual Imagery and Memorization Project:

+Memory champions have been memorizing hundreds, even thousands of digits of pi, but how do they do it and how can we use this to help us in school?

+  Tutorial Section:

+The code I generated follows the strategy that the Memory Champions use of splitting pi into triplets, and then creating mental images in their mind that make the numbers stick.

-A general example as to how the process works: To memorize an arbitrary list of numbers like 273819748294 I would create a program that would split the list into pairs of threes 273 819 748 294
+To memorize an arbitrary list of numbers like 273819748294 The code starts by splitting the numbers into triplets

+273 819 748 294

+Then I provide a key to translate the numbers:
-Then, either the program will use the default key that I created, or you can make your own 1 = i, 2 = t, 3 = e, 4 = r, 5 = s, 6 = b, 7 = n, 8 = o, 9 = p
+1 = i, 2 = t, 3 = e, 4 = r, 5 = s, 6 = b, 7 = n, 8 = o, 9 = p

-Then I will call a model that will generate acronyms for each translated triplet from a dictionary of adverbs, adjectives and nouns

 tne, oip, nro, tpr

-The program would find an adverb for the first letter of each triplet
+The program then finds an adjective for the first letter, a noun for the second letter, and another noun for the third letter

-Truthfully, ordinarily, newly, tenderly

-Then it would find an adjective for the second letter of each triplet

-Natural, ideal, rare, painful

-Then it would find a noun for the third letter of each triplet Eggs, pencils, oatmeal, rats

-Now we have 4 different visual images that we can create a scene from in order to remember our arbitrary list of numbers
+Now we have 4 different acronyms that we can create a scene from in order to remember our arbitrary list of numbers
-1. Truthfully natural eggs
-2. Ordinarily ideal pencils
+1. Talented ninja elephant
+2. Ordinary ice pencil
-3. Newly rare oatmeal
+3. New ring oatmeal
-4. Tenderly painful rats
+4. Talented party rats

-Then I would call an AI image generator to generate images for each one.
+Then I call DeepAI to generate ai images for each acronym to help you visualize the acronyms better and solidfy that mental image
-You will be prompted with a timer to memorize each acronym before it disappears and you are only left with the images and the key.
-Then you will see that it is a lot easier to recall the arbitrary list of numbers after using visual imagery.
-This is to resemble the techniques used by professional memory champions.

-But the usefulness of visual imagery when aiding with memory goes beyond just arbitrary numbers.
-It can help with math equations and biology and so much more.
+Next I prompt you to re-input the acronyms and it checks if they are correct.
+After the acronyms are correct, you decode them to get the digits.

+  Application:

+In the application tab, you can create your own key, which the code then compiles into a list, splits into triplets, generates acronyms and then generates images from.

+then it prompts you to input your acronyms, and then decode your acronyms to your elements that you put in.